Impact

 Risk and Exploitability

 With a CVSS score of 9.8 the risk is considered Critical.
-The EPSS score of less than 1% suggests exploitation is currently rare, but the lack of authentication and single‑request requirement mean that compromised or exposed instances pose a high risk.
+The EPSS score of 14% indicates a notable likelihood that the vulnerability could be actively exploited, and the lack of authentication and single‑request requirement mean that compromised or exposed instances pose a high risk.
 The vulnerability is not listed in the CISA KEV catalog, yet the high severity and the ability to achieve root privileges make it a top priority.
 Attackers can reach the target by sending a crafted HTTP request containing the overriding parameters; no additional code execution prerequisites are required beyond the standard service operation.
+The description suggests that commands execute with container privileges, implying that the host may be affected, but this is inferred and not explicitly stated in the CVE.

 OpenCVE Enrichment